2025 Iowa Hawkeyes football team: at No. 16 Iowa State (Cy–Hawk Trophy)

-vs UMass
+UMass

 This was Iowa's last game before the conference schedule and their first-ever meeting with UMass.
 The victory moved Kirk Ferentz into first place in overall wins as a Big Ten football coach.
 The Hawkeyes came out inspired, scoring touchdowns on their first three possessions.
 Kaden Wetjen returned a punt 95 yards at the beginning of the third quarter, effectively putting the game out of reach for the Minutemen in a 47–7 rout.
-Kaden Wetjen earned Big Ten Special Teams Player of the Week for his performance.
+Wetjen earned Big Ten Special Teams Player of the Week for his performance.